-(Go to Part I of Dan's Madagascar Experience: Day 1 to 4)
+(You may want to start with Part I of Dan's Madagascar Experience: Day 1 to 4)

 We head south on a domestic flight to explore the drier coastal area and spiny forest.
 Much tourist travel is done by air because the roads are in bad repair and take long to navigate.
 Flying means packing light for your travels, the weight limit on local domestic flights is usually 20kg.